bcgov/met-public/CONTRIBUTING.md

 Examples of when to Request Changes
 - Logging functions are left in that aren't required or needed later (with exceptions for error logging, i.e. console.error, etc.)
 - Commented-code is left in that isn't needed later
+- Unsafe function calls like `eval()`
 - Widespread incorrect syntax use (using snake case for many variables in JS when it's not required)
 - Significant amount of repeition in code that can be condensed without much issue (code isn't DRY) *
 - Unnecessary function calls, overly verbose code *

+## Style Guide

+- Avoid using CSS directly.
+Instead, style through Material UI theming or with CSS-in-JS

 ## Common Components/Utilities

+### MET API

 - `@transational`: Database method decorator.
 If there is an exception during execution, the entire DB session will be safely rolled back to a point in time just before the decorated function was called.
 If not, the session will be saved, unless autocommit is set to False.
 This helps replace most session management boilerplate.
 - `authorization.check_auth`: Checks a user for one or more roles and for the correct engagement.
 - `schema_utils.validate`: The most commonly used method for validating request data in resources.
 This method takes the request JSON data and compares it to a JSON file that acts as a schema for incoming requests of that type.

+### MET Web

+- Be sure to make use of shared components found under `src/components/common`.
+Below is a non-exhaustive list of common app components:
+   - `PrimaryButton`, `SecondaryButton`, `TertiaryButton`: Buttons that come with built-in MET theming and functionality
+   - `RichTextArea`: A WYSIWYG editor used app-wide.
+It will dynamically render out links and h2s as React components.
+   - `Header1`, `Header2`: MET-styled h1, h2 components.
+   - `ResponsiveContainer`: A container that decreases its padding on smaller screens.
+   - `ResponsiveWrapper`: A route wrapper that adds a responsive container around its child routes.
+   - `Pagination`: Provides a pagination UI - a wrapper around Material UI's pagination.
+   - `EngagementStatusChip`: A wrapper around MUI's Chip that's styled for MET.
+   - `FileUpload`: A file uploader component.
+   - `MetTable`, `Table`, `TableHead`, `TableCell`, etc.: Complete table components that are wrappers around MUI tables, styled for MET.
+   - `ConfirmModal`, `EmailModal`, `UpdateModal`: Common, reusable modal window types.
+   - `AutoBreadcrumbs`: Automatically generates breadcrumbs based on the `handle.crumb` function of the current route and its parents.
+   - `Link`: A wrapper around MUI's Link, styled for MET.
+   - `UnsavedWorkConfirmation`: Uses a route [blocker](https://reactrouter.com/en/main/hooks/use-blocker) to display a ConfirmModal so that the user doesn't lose any unsaved work on their current page.